priyankarajput93/weatherapp/README.md

 # Weather App

- This application is developed in React Native.
-In this application, It displays 5 coming days weather with temprature.
+This application is developed in React Native with redux toolkit.
+In this application, It displays 5 coming day's weather with temprature as per user's current      location.
 This app is having two screens.
  - Login Screen
  - Dashboard